Signal vs Noise

 Example

 A young man asks his manager for a raise.
-The signal is, 'I have done good work and I would like to be paid accordingly.'
-But on the way out of his mouth, the sentence collects noise: he laughs nervously, he prefaces it with 'sorry to bother you,' his voice rises at the end as if asking permission, and he looks at the floor.
-The manager hears a person who does not, himself, believe he deserves the raise.
-So the manager does not believe it either.
-The content was unimpeachable.
-The transmission failed.
-He could have rehearsed every word for a week and it would not have mattered, because the part he did not rehearse — the part underneath — was screaming the opposite of what he was saying.
+Signal: 'I've done good work and want to be paid accordingly.'
+On the way out of his mouth it collects noise — a nervous laugh, 'sorry to bother you,' a rising pitch that asks permission, eyes on the floor.
+The manager hears a person who doesn't himself believe he deserves it — so the manager doesn't either.
+Content was unimpeachable; transmission failed.
+He could have rehearsed every word for a week; the part he didn't rehearse was screaming the opposite.

 Questions this answers